Application of Lagrange mechanics for analysis of the light-like particle motion in pseudo-Riemann space: Introduction

-Other terms of series in (\ref{f2}), containing variations of coordinates and their derivatives by $\mu$ in more high powers or their products and being able to have nonzero values, don't take into account.
-Thus such method admits violation of condition $\eta=0$, which means that with certain coordinates variations the interval \emph{a prior} becomes time-like or space-like.
+The other terms of series in (\ref{GrindEQ__2_}), containing variations of coordinates and their derivatives by $\mu $ in more high powers or their products and being able to have nonzero values, don't take into account.
+Thus such method admits violation of the condition $\eta =0$, which means that with certain coordinates variations the interval a prior becomes time-like or space-like.
 Since this interval accords with the light ray motion, one leads to the Lorentz-invariance violation in locality, namely, anisotropies.

-The possibility of Lorentz symmetry break for the photon in vacuum by effects from the Plank scale is studied in \cite{cpt, anis}.
-At the contrary, it is shown for the massive particle \cite{dhs} that a fundamental space-time discreteness need not contradict Lorentz invariance, and causal set's discreteness is in fact locally Lorentz invariant.
-However, experiments \cite{eli} show exceptionally high precision of constancy of light speed confirmed a Lorentz symmetry in locality, and astrophysical tests don't detect isotropic Lorentz violation \cite{anis}.
+It is shown for the massive particle [5] that a fundamental space-time discreteness need not contradict Lorentz invariance, and causal set's discreteness is in fact locally Lorentz invariant.
+The possibility of Lorentz symmetry break for the photon in vacuum by effects from the Plank scale is studied in [3, 4].
+However, experiments [6] show exceptionally high precision of constancy of the light speed confirmed a Lorentz symmetry in locality, and astrophysical tests don't detect isotropic Lorentz violation [4].

-In the method of calculus of variations in the large \cite{amm} ones are considered as possible paths along the manifold disregarding kind of interval, not as the trajectories of physical particles.
+In the method of calculus of variations in the large [7] ones are considered as possible paths along the manifold disregarding kind of interval, not as the trajectories of physical particles.
 This approach exceeds the limits of classical variational principle in mechanics, according as which virtual motions of the system are compared with cinematically possible motions.

 Approximating time-like interval conforming in general relativity to the material particle motion between fixed points to null leads in physical sense to unlimited increase of its momentum, and the space-like interval doesn't conform to move of any object.
-In this connection it should pay attention on speculation that discreteness at the Planck scale reveals maximum value of momentum for fundamental particles \cite{cam}.
+In this connection it should pay attention on speculation that discreteness at the Planck scale reveals maximum value of momentum for the fundamental particles [8].